voelzmo/codex/implementation/proto-BOSH/vault.md

 Next we use the tool called `spruce` to merge the `genesis` template together into a single manifest that BOSH will use to deploy Vault.

-This process is an iterative process of begining in the `environment` folder where the `Makefile` exists, running the command `make manifest` to attempt to generate the deployment manifest and paying attention to the output that results.
+This process is an iterative process of beginning in the `environment` folder where the `Makefile` exists.
+Run the command `make manifest` to attempt to generate the deployment manifest then pay attention to the resulting output.

 1. Run the `make manifest` command and determine what needs to be configured.